muhabgadir/CS-196-Proj2/index.md

 ### 1.1 Finite Difference Operator

-Given in the project's specs, we utlize humble difference operators to manipulate the cameraman picture.
+Given in the project's specs, we utilize humble difference operators to manipulate the cameraman picture.
 These operators take in pixel value in relation to a previous pixel.

 ![bears](https://preview.redd.it/e4rxex4f9fp51.jpg?width=512&format=pjpg&auto=webp&s=c2e9187441def9fe14c17a2620ab272219ee988a)

 ![bears](https://preview.redd.it/oive7l5f9fp51.jpg?width=513&format=pjpg&auto=webp&s=ad27f1de2dd93bfc11b10ce6a36e2a0eeb9b17f3)

-This transformation creates a border image that contains a olt of noise within its contents, therefore we must remove it.
+This transformation creates a border image that contains a lot of noise within its contents, therefore we must remove it.

 ### 1.2 Derivative of Gaussian (DoG) Filter